-- Tooth extraction, which Dr. Anson refers to as tooth removal for reasons explained below.
+- Tooth extraction, which many periodontists refer to as tooth removal

-- Bone grafting to prevent bone loss after tooth removal.
+- Bone grafting to repair bone loss after tooth removal

 Sign 1: You Need Tooth Removal

-The term used by most dentists is extraction, a procedure that can damage the surrounding bone, causing pain and the possible need for additional surgical procedures to regenerate the bone.
-When a tooth is extracted in the conventional way, there is the possibility of:
+Although most dentists use the term tooth extraction, the procedure can damage bone, cause pain, and require additional surgical procedures to regenerate the bone.
+When a dentist extracts a tooth the conventional way, it can lead to several issues:

-By seeking treatment from a Periodontist, you will have a better foundation for dental implants and less likelihood of a bone graft because of the careful techniques used by a Periodontist.
-Many patients visiting us in our Beverly Hills office are able to have their dental implants placed the same day as their tooth removal, reducing the need for further surgical treatment.
+If you seek tooth removal from a periodontist, your jawbone and tissue will experience less trauma and be a stable foundation for dental implants.
+And a periodontist’s careful techniques decrease the likelihood of needing a bone graft.
+Many patients can have their dental implants placed the same day as their tooth removal, reducing the need for further surgical treatment.

 Sign 2: Repairing Bone Loss

-When left untreated, a tooth or root infection can cause damage to the bone.
-Over time, bone continues to degenerate becoming thinner and altering the contours of your face.
-Even patients who don’t plan to get dental implants may require a bone graft to avoid further bone loss causing an older, sunken in appearance.
+When left untreated, a tooth or root infection can damage your jawbone.
+Over time, the bone continues to degenerate, become thinner, and alter the contours of your face.
+Even patients who do not plan to get dental implants may require a bone graft to avoid further bone loss.
+Without enough jawbone to support your facial muscles, your face will prematurely look older and have a sunken-in appearance.
 The longer you wait, the more bone loss will occur.

-A Periodontist will be able to either perform periodontal procedures to repair and regenerate bone loss around your natural teeth, or remove a tooth that is not savable, to avoid additional bone and tooth loss.
-By choosing a Periodontist to help you, if you decide to have dental implants in the future and you do not wait too long, your bone should be able to support the implants.
+A periodontist will either perform periodontal procedures to repair and replace bone loss around your natural teeth or remove a tooth that cannot be saved.
+Prompt treatment prevents additional bone and tooth loss.
+By choosing a periodontist, if you decide to receive dental implants in the future, your existing bone will likely support the implants.